Lemoncode/react-hooks-by-example/14-useref-dom/Readme.md

 # 12.1 Async Closure

-A common use case for _useRef_ is to access a child imperatively.
+A common use case for _useRef_ is to access a dom element child imperatively.

 # Steps